MAESTRO 10 NCN

 • Principal Investigator: prof. Piotr Garstecki

-• Postdocs: dr Ilona Foik, dr Marcin Równicki, dr Shahab Shahryari
+• Postdocs: dr Ilona Foik, dr Marcin Równicki, dr Shahab Shahryari, dr Chirantan Das

 • Co-investigator: dr Paweł Jankowski